svskiran/Finance/MutualFunds.md

 **Mkt cap**: Share price * No of shares

+**Regular** : Investment happens via some intermediary like Financial Advisor/Bank relations

+**Direct** : The fund is directly bought from company

 **SBI MULTICAP FUND:**
 * Suitable for long term investment
 * 25% Large cap + 25% Mid cap + 25% Small cap + remaining 25% is decided by Fund manager